Websoft9Archive/ansible-lnmp/readme.txt

 2. COMPONENTS and Version

-Websoft9 IIS stack ships with the following software versions:
+Websoft9 LNMP stack ships with the following software versions:

 ********
 — php 7.0.33